Nordic Race (age 14+)

 Our season starts in May.
 Click here for more info and to register!

-Fall training Schedule: See training website for weekly details!
+Fall training Schedule: See registration page for details!

 NOTE: It is understood that not all athletes will be able to attend all practices, however athletes are expected to attend the majority of practices on a regular basis.
 There will be no pricing adjustments.